Dealing with mail every day can quickly become overwhelming and disorganized. Here are a few rules to keep it organized.

 The pile of mail you see there on my radiator from the other day included no bills, a few credit card offers, a statement of my airline miles, a bank statement, a very important action item from HR having to do with our insurance, and a Kohl’s coupon.

 I shredded the credit card offers and the airline miles statement.
 They offered for me to use them to purchase magazine subscriptions, but no thank you!
-I have enough and don’t need more.
+I have enough magazines and don’t need more.
 I put the bank statement and the action item from HR into my inbox to deal with on Friday (today), and I put the coupon into my designated coupon spot, which is my wallet.
 If it’s not my wallet, I will never use the dang things.

-There were also two catalogs, one of which I tossed and the other which I am saving to look through but promise to toss it as soon as I do.
+There were also two catalogs, one of which I recycled and the other which I am saving to look through but promise to toss it as soon as I do.
 Especially since it’s highly unlikely that I will actually purchase anything out of it!

 Clutter, you know?